 - Do a natural release when pressure time has finished, letting the rest of the pressure out after 15 minutes.

-- Drain chickpeas, reserving a half cup of chicken broth to thin hummus.
+- Drain chickpeas, reserving a half cup of cooking liquid to thin hummus if necessary.

-- Using an immersion blender, blend chickpeas to a creamy consistency.
-Add red peppers and remaining ingredients and blend them together.
+- Place chickpeas in the bowl of a food processor and blend to a creamy consistency.
+Add red peppers and remaining ingredients and continue processing until desired consistency is reached.

 To make this recipe suitable for your vegan and vegetarian friends, simply use water or vegetable broth instead of chicken broth.